MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-up-queues-manage-activities-cases.md

 - Having a centralized list of pending work that needs attention

-- Sorting tasks by type or by people assigned to complete them
+- Sorting tasks by type, or by people assigned to complete them

 Use queues to categorize and prioritize your activities and cases.
 You can categorize based on: